 A deployment in CoreWeave Inference configures a model serving instance that runs your model on dedicated GPU infrastructure.
 Each deployment specifies the model weights, inference runtime, GPU type, and scaling parameters.

-This page covers how to configure model weights, select an inference runtime, choose GPU resources, and manage traffic across deployments.
+This page is for users who create or manage CoreWeave Inference deployments.
+It covers how to configure model weights, select an inference runtime, choose GPU resources, and manage traffic across deployments so you can serve your models reliably on dedicated infrastructure.

 CoreWeave Inference uses a Bring Your Own Weights (BYOW) model.
 You provide the model artifacts, and CoreWeave handles the infrastructure required to serve them.